Nothin in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less.

 Avogadro's great discovery is what has come to be known as Avogadro's Law, which states that, under the same temperature and pressure conditions, the same volumes of different gases will have the same number of molecules.

-It ultimately helped to distinguish the molecule from the atom, which he rather called the elementary molecule.
+It's importance because it ultimately helped to distinguish the molecule from the atom, which he called the elementary molecule.
 Dalton had never considered the difference, but thanks to Avogadro, we know better!

 A portrait of Jons Jacob Berzelius and his signature.